HiPo Registry

 Registered users can create registry entries and may submit:

-• VIN (Vehicle Identification Number)
+- VIN (Vehicle Identification Number)

-• Engine stamps and other technical markings
+- engine and transmission stamps and other technical markings

-• Photos of the vehicle, engine, or details
+- photos of the vehicle, engine, or details

-• Vehicle location (as provided by the user)
+- vehicle location (as provided by the user)

 Legal basis: Art.
 6(1)(b) GDPR (providing the registry service).

+Public pages may be indexed by search engines.
 Even after deletion, cached copies may remain temporarily with third parties beyond our control.

 Legal basis: Art.
 6(1)(b) GDPR (publication as part of the registry service chosen by the user) and Art.
 6(1)(f) GDPR (legitimate interest in providing an informative historical registry).